Grayjou/BoolStabilizer/README.md

 ## Overview

-BoolStabilizer provides classes that prevent boolean values from changing until certain conditions are met:
+BoolStabilizer provides classes that prevent boolean values from changing until certain conditions are met.
-- **Count threshold**: The number of times a new value must be reported before it takes effect
+Thresholds can be symmetric or asymmetric:

+- **Count threshold**: How many consecutive reports are required before a transition is accepted
-- **Duration threshold**: How long a new value must be consistently reported before it takes effect
+- **Duration threshold**: How long a new value must be continuously reported before being accepted
+- **Asymmetric thresholds**: You may use different thresholds for true→false vs false→true transitions
-- **Buffer mode**: Control which transitions are buffered (true→false, false→true, or both)
+- **Buffer mode**: Control which transitions are stabilized (true→false, false→true, or both)

 This is useful for debouncing, filtering noise from sensor data, or any scenario where you want to prevent rapid boolean state changes.